Electric dipole polarizability of $^{40}$Ca

 {\em Conclusions}.-- We have extracted the dipole polarizability of $^{40}$Ca from a combination of relativistic Coulomb excitation measurement in inelastic proton scattering under very forward angles with total photoabsorption data at high excitation energies.
 Together with a similar analysis on $^{48}$Ca the new data serve as a benchmark test of state-of-the art theoretical approaches.
 A representative set of EDFs can describe these data.
 An improvement is obtained when the EDFs are optimized by adding the dipole polarizability of $^{208}$Pb to the calibration dataset.
 Coupled-cluster computations for the NNLO$_{\rm sat}$ interaction simultaneously describe well the dipole polarizability of $^{40}$Ca and $^{48}$Ca, as well as the corresponding charge radii and the neutron skin thickness~\cite{sim19}.
 A nearly linear systematic trend is obtained for other interactions, as in the case of EDF theory.
-This analysis supports the robustness of current theoretical approaches in the description of $\alpha_D$ while at the same time poses further doubts on our understanding of the recently measured parity-violating asymmetries for $^{208}$Pb.
+This analysis supports the robustness of current theoretical approaches in the description of $\alpha_D$ and their constraints of symmetry energy parameters discussed, e.g., in Refs.~\cite{rei21,rein2022,lat23}.